Judgment (video game): Plot

 Yagami is brought to the public prosecutor's office for interrogation and is informed that Kazuya Ayabe, a crooked cop who was Yagami's informant, has been arrested on suspicion of being the Mole; Yagami, however, is unconvinced.
 He and Kaito find Hamura hiding out in an underground illegal gambling den and question him about his connection to the Mole and other possible suspects.
-Yagami concludes that Dr. Shono may be organizing the murders before Hamura is rescued by Matsugane Family members.
+Yagami concludes that Shono may be organizing the murders before Hamura is rescued by Matsugane Family members.
 He theorizes that the Mole's killings are actually human experiments to test the effectiveness of AD-9, and Waku, Hashiki, and Shintani's deaths were failed experiments.
-Yagami also theorizes that Okubo did not kill Terasawa; she was killed by Dr. Shono so that he could frame Okubo as an unrepentant serial murderer.
+Yagami also theorizes that Okubo did not kill Terasawa; she was killed by Shono so that he could frame Okubo as an unrepentant serial murderer.

 Kaito is taken hostage by Hamura, forcing Yagami to storm a Matsugane hideout.
 Yagami finds Hamura and Kaito, defeating and capturing Hamura with the help of his patriarch, Mitsugu Matsugane.
 Yagami and Matsugane transport Hamura to a Kyorei clan hideout and interrogate him, learning that Hamura worked as a human trafficker for the ADDC and helped frame Ayabe for Shintani's murder.
 The Mole appears and shoots at Hamura, but Matsugane shields him and is killed.
-Hamura reveals that the Mole is Mitsuru Kuroiwa, a detective in the Metropolitan organized crime division, and later gives Yagami definitive evidence that the ADDC participated in Shintani's murder.
+Guilt-ridden, Hamura reveals that the Mole is Mitsuru Kuroiwa, a detective in the Metropolitan organized crime division, and later gives Yagami definitive evidence that the ADDC participated in Shintani's murder.

-During Ayabe's trial, Japanese Vice-minister of Health Kaoru Ichinose covertly arranges a hit on Kuroiwa.
+During Ayabe's trial, Japanese Vice Minister of Health Kaoru Ichinose covertly arranges a hit on Kuroiwa.
 Kuroiwa kills his assailants and storms the ADDC.
 Yagami, aided by his friends, finds Kuroiwa taking Shono hostage, intending to force him to finish developing AD-9.
 Yagami defeats Kuroiwa, and the police surround them, killing Kuroiwa when he tries to kill Shono.
 Shono injects himself with a new version of AD-9 and dies from its side effects after his eyes turn blue.
-Dr. Kido confirms Shono's human experiments at Ayabe's trial and explains that the victims had their eyes removed to conceal evidence of experimentation.
-The court acquits Ayabe; Ichinose and chief prosecutor Kunihiko Morita are imprisoned for their involvement; Kajihira is placed under investigation; Okubo is freed after three years on death row and reconciles with Sugiura, who is revealed to be Terasawa's younger brother; and Yagami and Kaito decide to resume being ordinary private detectives.
+Kido confirms Shono's human experiments at Ayabe's trial and explains that the victims had their eyes removed to conceal evidence of experimentation.
+The court acquits Ayabe; Ichinose and chief prosecutor Kunihiko Morita are imprisoned for their involvement; Kajihira is placed under investigation; Okubo is freed after three years on death row and reconciles with Sugiura, who is revealed to be Terasawa's younger brother; and Yagami and Kaito resume their daily work lives.